micuentadecasa/preparatic_web/ENHANCEMENT_PROMPT.md

 2. Select the first unprocessed PDF file
 3. Read the PDF content directly of the unprocessed file from the pdfs/ folder
 4. Structure PDF content into the 7-tab system
-5. For Tab 6 (Ejercicios Prácticos): External search is allowed to create relevant exam questions
+5. For Tab 6 (Ejercicios Prácticos): use the content read from the pdf
 6. Apply all design and technical enhancements
 7. Create the new enhanced file in html2/ folder using PDF filename as base
 8. Update pdfs_list.py to mark the file as `processed: True`